innobright/help.innobright.com/src/inputs/multichannel-exrs.rst

 Multichannel and Multilayer EXRs
 --------------------------------

-Altus supports OpenEXR's mechanism for multilayer (also known as multichannel) images.
+Altus supports OpenEXR's mechanism for multichannel (also known as multilayer) images.

 When specifying an AOV, simply specify the filename containing the layer, followed by ``::``, and then the layer name.